Understanding Your Test Results

 The person who asked you to have your test or the person who took your test will tell you approximately how long it will be for your test to be analysed.
 Most tests are analysed within 1 week, however, there are certain tests which require several weeks to be analysed.
 If you have a urine test, it may take several days to grow the bacteria and see which antibiotic will work.

-Nurse: Appointment with Practice Nurse – The doctor would like you to speak to a practice nurse regarding your results.
+Make appointment to see nurse – The doctor would like you to speak to a practice nurse regarding your results.
 The follow-up appointment with a nurse may be in person or by telephone.

-Ask patient to repeat test – Small fluctuations in test results are common and slightly abnormal results usually return to normal without the need for treatment.
+Repeat test – Small fluctuations in test results are common and slightly abnormal results usually return to normal without the need for treatment.
 The GP would like to check your result has returned to normal or remained stable.
 We will tell you how long you should wait before rechecking your blood test.

-Inadequate specimen - Unfortunately, very occasionally samples are lost or damaged.
+Unfortunately, very occasionally samples are lost or damaged.
 Sometimes there is a delay in samples reaching the laboratory which can affect the quality of the specimen making it unusable.
 On other occasions an incorrect bottle or label may have been used.
 Occasionally an incorrect test is requested in which case a repeat may not be needed.
 The doctor will usually ask you to repeat the test.